 - Ease of Use – How easy is it to get set up and running with the platform?
 How intuitive are the dashboard and the daily operations?

-- Customer Service – How quickly was a concern responded to?
+- Customer Service – How quickly was a concern answered?

 - Online Reviews – What are the customers saying in online review sites about the given platform?

-After testing the free trials of the platform, we would query the customer service with some basic concerns.
-We tracked how long the response time was, whether the query got resolved, and how courteous the representative was.
+After testing the platform’s free trials, I would query the customer service with some basic concerns.
+I tracked how long the response time was, whether the query got resolved, and how courteous the representative was.

-With online reviews, we went to the typical review sites (Capterra, TrustPilot, GetApp, Sitejabber, Better Business Bureau) and calculated total scores across platforms in a spreadsheet (nothing too sophisticated, but it gave us a rudimentary metric to work with for the purposes of social review evaluation).
+With online reviews, I went to the typical review sites (Capterra, TrustPilot, GetApp, Sitejabber, Better Business Bureau).
+I calculated total scores across platforms in a spreadsheet (nothing too sophisticated, but provides us a rudimentary metric to work with for making a social review evaluation).

 The ones that make it to the top of the list are outlined below.
-We tested 15 platforms overall, and 9 stood out.
+After testing 15 platforms overall, and nine stood out, which I list here.

-Freshbooks has a superuser interface and all the features you could possibly want.
+FreshBooks has a superuser interface and all the features you could want.
 It is priced very affordably and offers 3 tiers to suit all businesses.
 Free trials are available on all plans.
 You can contract FreshBooks for a custom plan if you intend to bill more than 500 clients.

-Freshbooks offers a total of 3 tiers, and each tier will have different features available.
-The total list of features with the associated tier is as follows:
+FreshBooks offers a total of 3 tiers, and each tier will have different features available.
+The complete list of features with the associated tier is as follows: